Lakorthus/school-of-code/Week-1/Day-1.md

   Team answer: 'Is easier to break in little parts to tackle the attack'
   ![plot](./img/break_problem.png)

-  3.Looking for patterns
+  3.- Looking for patterns
   Team question: 'Why is this important?'
   Team answer: 'Predict what can happen and develop a faster solution for problems

-  4.Model Real world
+  4.- Model Real world
   Team question: 'Why is this important?'
   Team answer: 'How: Variables, can be taken from the real world.
   Why: To prevent or solve a problem or improve a solution.'

-  5.Algorithm
+  5.- Algorithm
   Team question: 'Why is this important?'
   Team answer: 'A step-by-step procedure for solving a problem or accomplishing some end.

   An algorithm gives the computer a specific set of instructions, allowing it to do everything, from running a calculator to landing on the moon.'

-  6.Program the solution
+  6.- Program the solution

 - A guide to SOC thinking once a week

-  1.Feedback
+  1.- Feedback
   Team question: 'Why is this important?'
   Team answer: ' Feedback is the best way to keep on track of tasks critical to advance and improve.'

   ![plot](./img/feedback.png)

-  2.Trade-offs and Critical Thinking
+  2.- Trade-offs and Critical Thinking
   [File transfer time calculator](https://www.expedient.com/knowledgebase/tools-and-calculators/file-transfer-time-calculator/)

-  3.Self Management
+  3.- Self Management

-  4.Effective Teams - Cognitive Diversity - Comfortable being uncomfortable - Learning how to learn
+  4.- Effective Teams - Cognitive Diversity - Comfortable being uncomfortable - Learning how to learn

 **Exercise**